icedhacker/coding-kata/elevator/README.md

 # Design an Elevator System.

-Use cases
+##Use cases

 User :
 1. Presses the floor button to call the lift
 2. Presses the button inside lift to move to a floor

 Buttons :
-1. Illuminates when pressed
-2. Places an elevator request when pressed
+1. Places an elevator request when pressed

 Elevator :
 1. Moves Up / Down as per the request